'He always doubles down': Inside the political crisis caused by Trump's racist tweets

 There was little sign, in other words, that Trump had been cowed by the week's experience.

-At one point during the North Carolina rally, the president mused about Pressley's remarks on race, which he characterized as thinking "that people with the same skin color all need to think the same."
+At one point during the North Carolina rally, the president mused about Pressley's remarks on race, which he characterised as thinking "that people with the same skin color all need to think the same."

 "And just this week - can you imagine if I said that?
 It would be over, right?"
 Trump continued. ". . .
 But we would find a way to survive, right?
 We always do.
 Here we are.
 Here we are.
 We find a way.
 Got to always find a way."